Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

-Fingerprint retargeting is similar to device ID retargeting where certain identifiable pieces of information are used to identify a visitor across different devices.
+Fingerprint retargeting is similar to device ID retargeting.
+Certain identifiable pieces of information are used to identify a visitor across different devices.

-Without the need of cookies or pixels, advertisers can narrow down cross device retargeting through data like browser types, installed software, time zones, IP addresses, and more.
+Without the need for cookies or pixels, advertisers can narrow down cross-device retargeting through data like browser types, installed software, time zones, IP addresses, and more.

 Know why Google was so in love with the idea of a social network?

-It’s because companies like Facebook are leading the pack in the ability of cross-device retargeting, due to the fact that you’re most likely logged into your Facebook account on desktop and mobile devices.
+Because companies like Facebook are leading the pack in the ability of cross-device retargeting.
+They can do this because you’re most likely logged into your Facebook account on desktop and mobile devices.

 18) Dynamic Retargeting

 Dynamic retargeting helps you create image ads at scale so you don’t have to individually create hundreds or thousands of product/offer specific image and text ads.